bxparks/rpn83p/USER_GUIDE.md

 The RPN83P currently (v0.7.0) uses the [Newton-Secant method](https://en.wikipedia.org/wiki/Secant_method) to solve for `I%YR`.
 For
-the purpose of debugging and to allow extra control for advanced users, three parameters that affect the progress and termination of the algorithm are
+the purpose of debugging and to allow extra control for advanced users, three parameters that affect the progression and termination of the algorithm are
 exposed:

 - `IYR1`: first guess percent per year (default: 0%; allowed: `IYR1 >